 If you’re an experienced developer, marketer, project manager, writer, designer, etc, you can make a lot of money working remotely.
 However, there are many online jobs for beginners, too.
 For example, teaching language online is very popular and you can schedule classes whenever you want.
 Also, you can become a writer, translator, or virtual assistant without experience.
 Once you become a pro, you can earn a lot of money, but you have to be patient.
 Many clients are trying to take advantage of beginners and underpaid them.
 Sometimes you will have to accept that kind of offer just to get a reference, but once you establish yourself as a professional, clients will keep coming to you.

 How to find a job?

 First, you have to make a great resume and motivation letter.
-Moreover, you have to adopt a resume to a job you’re applying.
+Moreover, you have to adopt a resume for a job you’re applying for.
 Look at this as this is your work – applying and writing!
 Try to be original.
 So, where to send it?
 Here are some tips where you can find a job that fits you the best.

 Upwork may be a little crowded, but there are other sites where you can find a perfect job.
 For example, usual job portals like Indeed or Monster are looking specifically for remote positions.
 Use the job search engines using terms like “work at home” or “freelance.”

 You will be surprised when you see how many job opportunities you can find, and all you need is to present yourself at your best, spend some time until an opportunity opens, and give your best to get the job done.

 If you follow the work of some company, and you think that this may be your dream job, you can always ask them directly if they have an opening for a remote job.
 Send them an email or a message on LinkedIn, present yourself, and tell them that they can benefit from your skills.
 Further, you can ask your old colleagues and friends if they heard about some jobs that allow you to work from home online.
 Maybe they can recommend you.